mbeddr/mps-gradle-plugin/docs/plugins/download-jbr.md

 * `jbrVersion` - version of the JBR to download.
 While this supports maven version selectors we highly recommend not using wildcards like `*` or `+` in there for reproducible builds.
+* `defaultJavaExecutable` - set the downloaded JBR as the default Java executable
 * `distributionType` - optional distribution type for the JBR to use.
 Will default to `jbr_jcef` if omitted.
 * `downloadDir` - optional directory where the downloaded JBR is downloaded and extracted to.
 The plugin defaults to `build/jbrDownload`.